dgaimpact/dga-platform/04_P4_CONTENT_CREATION_PUBLISHING/EXECUTION_DOCTRINES/ED-P4_CONTENT_PUBLISHING_RULES.md

 - DGA does **not** auto-publish to optional platforms
 - Subscribers retrieve and publish content at their discretion
 - Optional publication does not replace mandatory destinations
-- Optional platforms carry no authority guarantees
+- Optional platforms carry no execution guarantees and no implied impact on AI visibility or recommendation behavior.

 This model preserves execution integrity while supporting subscriber flexibility.